 Today’s business environment is a highly specialized one.
-While we all benefit from this fact, it also has adverse effects, for example excessive vertical hierarchy.
+While we all benefit from this fact, it also has adverse effects, for example excessive vertical integrated administration.
 The Major of Business and Law curriculum is therefore organized to enable students to seek methods of sound and rational business management from an interdisciplinary perspective, based on both business studies and legal studies perspectives.
 The curriculum is also organized to provide students with the ability to respond effectively to the numerous issues that will unavoidably arise in business activities, enabling them to study the theoretical frameworks of both disciplines in a coherent fashion, using a rich array of case studies.
 For example, in the mandatory subjects General Business Theory (1) and (2), there are always two members of our teaching staff (respectively representing business and legal studies) in the classroom, and the classes deal with case studies that straddle both fields, for example the rejection of the Ministry of Health, Labour and Welfare’s regulations concerning Internet sales of pharmaceutical products by the Supreme Court of Japan in 2012.
 Each case is thoroughly analyzed from the perspectives of both disciplines in dialogue with students, in order to determine comprehensive approaches to resolving the issues.
 The Major of Business and Law invites applications from motivated students prepared to challenge themselves to nurture an awareness of issues based on a broad perspective spanning business studies and legal studies, and to build bridges between theory and practice in their own field of specialization based on the deep insight that they will cultivate.

 Today, when there is strong demand on even profit-oriented companies to demonstrate rigorous compliance and fulfill their social responsibilities rather than being exclusively focused on short-term profits, it is essential for students entering a company to possess an awareness of problems and a problem-solving ability that straddles business studies and legal studies areas in order to increase added value.
 In addition to these qualities, through the study of specialized subjects and the experience of writing a Master’s thesis, this major enables students to acquire analytic ability, knowledge and the ability to express themselves in specialized fields.
 It cultivates specialized professionals able to become leaders in roles such as management consultant or legal department specialist.